MrCreaper/Dakedo/README.md

                 index: 2, // index on list
             },*/
         ],
+        selectArrows: true,
     },
     backup: {
-        folder: "./backups", // leave empty
+        folder: "{dir}/backups", // leave empty
         onCompile: true,
         max: 5, // -1 for infinite
         pak: false,
         blacklist: [".git"],
-        //all: false, // backup the entire project
+        all: false, // backup the entire project by default },
-    },
     zip: {
         onCompile: true, // placed in the mods/{mod name} folder
         backups: false,
-        to: ["./"], // folders to place the zip in, add the zip to the mod folder, for if you want to add the zip to github and to modio https://github.com/nickelc/upload-to-modio
+        to: ["{dir}/"], // folders to place the zip in.
+Add the zip to the current folder, for if you want to add the zip to github and to modio https://github.com/nickelc/upload-to-modio
     },
     modio: {
         token: "", // https://mod.io/me/access > oauth access